hauxir/macos-live-screensaver/README.md

 A macOS screensaver that plays live video streams.
 Supports YouTube videos and direct HLS streams.

-**Disclaimer**: This project was entirely vibe-coded.
-I've never written Swift before in my life.

-**Note**: This was tested exclusively on macOS Tahoe on an M2 MacBook.
-Your mileage may vary on other versions/hardware.

 ## Why?

 Turn any live stream into your screensaver/lockscreen.
 Some examples: